Security for everyone - Review Avira Free Security Suite

 Avira Free Security Suite does not include a proprietary firewall module.
 Instead, it relies on the Windows Firewall.
 Because of that, it is well integrated with Windows 10 and universal Windows apps.
 The only minor negative is that this suite increases a bit the boot time of your computer.

 Ease of use & configuration

-Talking about help and documentation, Avira includes offline Help files which is a good thing.
-You won’t need Internet access in order to read Avira’s documentation.
-Avira Internet Security Suite 2016 also offers easy access to online documentation, frequently asked questions, and even video tutorials about how to improve your security.
+Talking about help and documentation, Avira includes offline Help files, which is great.
+You do not need internet access if you want to read Avira’s documentation.
+Avira Free Security Suite also offers easy access to online documentation, frequently asked questions, and even video tutorials about how to improve your security.
 However, email and phone support are available only to paying customers, not to users of Avira Free Security Suite.
 This is the norm for free products.

 Regarding reports, Avira Free Security Suite offers a section called Activity where you can see some text logs, but no visual statistics whatsoever.
 The text logs are, unfortunately, just summaries of what happened on your computer, so if you want details, you are out of luck.

 From a user interaction point of view, we must note that we saw alerts when malware was detected, but also other types of notifications, including advertisements.

 Avira Free Security Suite is not what you would call a user-friendly security product.
 Some of it looks good, but some parts seem like they came from the past.
 Unfortunately, Avira’s user interface looks like a bunch of different things thrown in together, without coherence and fluency.